We don't take credit for our cancer results. We give thanks

-Results and a special note on mesothelioma
+Cumulative results and a special note on mesothelioma and pancreatic cancer

 There can be nothing more gratifying to us than to see our patients beating the odds.
 While we cannot help